The impact of loss

 Grief from suicide loss can be overwhelming and intense.
 Some feelings and emotions are unique or may be stronger and last longer.
-Your emotions and feelings may include:
+Emotions and feelings may include:

 - sleeping and eating pattern changes